SantiagoLopezDeharo/app_JoS/README.md

 # app_JoS
-This is a simple app that I created while doing a course about Java on Spring.
+This are simple apps that I created while doing a course about Java on Spring.